-inflict release in 2022.
-The Miss Gascoigne books are a series of cosy mysteries set in the 1960s.
+The Miss Gascoigne books are a series of cosy mysteries set in Britain in the ‘Swinging 60s’.
 They feature Diana ‘Dee’ Gascoigne as an amateur detective who stumbles over dead bodies almost as often as your average dog-walker.

 A Meeting With Murder: Miss Gascoigne mysteries book 1

-Mildred Evans, headmistress, was looking dismayed.
+Mildred Evans was looking dismayed.
 ‘I’m so sorry, Dee.
 Believe me, my dear, I did try to reason with them.
+In losing you, I shall be losing not just an excellent modern languages teacher but also a very popular, very dear member of staff.
 But I’m afraid they are rather a bunch of old stick-in-the-muds.
-The collective view was that divorce—or even just separation—does not accord well with the traditional values of Lady Adelaide Joseph’s Academy for Young Ladies.
+The collective view was that divorce—or even as in your case, a marital separation—does not accord well with the traditional values of Lady Adelaide Joseph’s Academy for Young Ladies.
+Especially as Martin is still working here.
 You’ve scandalised them, my dear.
 I’m sorry.’
-Miss Evans was on her feet and coming round to this side of her grand mahogany desk.
+The headmistress was on her feet and coming round to this side of her grand mahogany desk.
 ‘You will, of course, be paid up to the end of the school year in July, if that’s the slightest consolation.’

-Feeling numb, all Dee Gascoigne could do was nod, and try a polite smile, and say of course, she quite understood, and thank you so much for trying to help.
-She was on her feet too, and almost at the door before she knew she’d moved from her chair.
+Feeling numb, all Dee Gascoigne could do was nod, and smile politely, and say of course, she quite understood, and thank you so much for trying to help.
+She was on her feet too, and almost at the door before she even knew she’d moved from her chair.
 Mildred Evans handed her a small visiting card.

 Again, Dee could only nod and say thank you politely as her mother had taught her.
 She opened the door.

 Miss Evan’s hand was on her arm.
 ‘I shall miss you, my dear.
 But for what it’s worth, I think you’ve done the right thing.
 You’ve got to do what’s best for you.
+As I said, let me know if anything changes.’
+She paused, uncertain, then added, all in a rush, ‘That said, please my dear, don’t go back to him, no matter what he promises.
+A leopard can’t change its spots, you know.
 Keep in touch, won’t you?
 God bless you, dear.’

-Dee was relieved she made it all the way to her car before bursting into tears.
+Dee was relieved to make it all the way to her car before bursting into tears.

 How many bridges had she burned?
-She had acted on impulse, and couldn’t possibly regret it, yet she felt a shimmer of fear at what the future might hold.
+But the last time had been… the last time.
+She couldn’t keep putting up with it, she couldn’t take it anymore.
+She had been every kind of fool to take it for as long as she had.
+If her parents had known, her father or her twin brother… she shuddered to think of the scene that would have led to.
+Even so, after worrying about the situation for several months, she had come to her decision and packed her things all in a rush the day before, when Martin had been out.
+But though she couldn’t possibly regret it, she felt a shimmer of fear at what the future might hold.
 She clamped down hard on the shimmer, saying viciously as she stamped on the accelerator, ‘Nonsense,’ in the time-honoured fashion of the women in her family.

 Besides, her family would never let her starve.
-With nowhere else to go and all that she possessed already packed in the car with her, she headed for home.
+With nowhere else to go and all that she possessed already packed in the car with her, she headed for Hertfordshire and home.

-Dee halted her car in front of the ancient family retreat Ville Gascoigne and steeling herself, grabbed her bag and suitcase and crossed the gravel drive to the front door.
+Dee halted her car in front of the ancient family retreat Ville Gascoigne and steeling herself, grabbed her bag and suitcase then crossed the gravel drive to the front door.
 She had warned them she was on her way.
 They knew why, of course.
-That her mother had been looking out for her was clear as both she and the aged butler, Greeley opened the door to Dee before she got anywhere near it.
+That her mother had been looking out for her was clear as both she and the aged butler opened the door to Dee before she got anywhere near it.
 They were already coming down the steps.

 ‘Hello Mother, hello Mr Greeley.’
 She sent a bright beaming smile in the direction of the ancient butler who winked at her and relieved her of her suitcase and jacket.
 Her mother was not in the least deceived by the attempt at cheerfulness.